 Meet Llubljana at 11am.
 Drive to the medieval village of Skopja Loka for a visit before continuing to Lake Bohinj via beautiful Lake Bled with its fairytale castle.
 We stay for the next 3 nights in Hotel Jezero, a 4-star hotel with indoor pool overlooking picturesque Lake Bohinj.
 Later in the day there is the opportunity for a short but wonderfully scenic walk along a gorge dotted with waterfalls to a viewpoint where we can enjoy an aperitif overlooking the lake.
 Dinner this evening in a local Gostilna (Inn).
 (6.5km/4.1 miles)

 We head out from the hotel into the lush alpine pastures typical of this region.
-Our walk takes us up to a low mountain, Rudnica, at 946m before descending through beech woods into the fields for our picnic.
-In the afternoon we visit the Alpine Dairy Museum and taste some of the local cheese at a local inn before returning to the hotel.
-Opportunity for a refreshing dip in the lake before dinner.
-(12km/7.5 miles)
+Our walk takes us up to a low mountain, Rudnica, at 946m before descending through beech woods and across fields to a small farming village for our picnic where, amongst other delights, we taste some of the cheeses from the local dairy.
+In the afternoon we visit the Alpine Dairy Museum before returning to the hotel.
+Time to stroll by the lake or take a dip in the pool before dinner.
+(10.5km/6.6 miles)

 We take a cable car above Lake Bohinj to 1534m where we start walking.
 Our trail climbs up past mountain dairies and through flower-filled pastures.
 A short scramble takes us to a spectacular ridge at 1800m.
 Enjoy magnificent views as we picnic on high.
 Descend via a different route and return to the valley by cable car.
 (8km/5miles – no van access today.
 Both guides will accompany the group and carry the picnic).
 Dinner in a local inn.